-YOUR LIFE INSURANCE BENEFITS
+YOUR AD&D INSURANCE BENEFITS

-The Life Insurance Plan is designed to help provide protection for your family's financial wellbeing.
-The following summarizes the life insurance coverage options that Dun & Bradstreet offers you, your spouse/domestic partner and your dependent children and the EOI requirements for each coverage option.
-For additional detail, you should review the Certificate of Insurance for the Life Insurance Plan which was prepared by the Insurance Provider.
+The AD&D Insurance Plan is designed to help provide protection for your family's financial well-being.
+The following is a brief summary of the coverage options and the benefits offered under the AD&D Insurance Plan.
+For additional detail, you should review the Certificate of Insurance for the AD&D Insurance Plan which was prepared by the Insurance Provider.